Elmhurst College’s graduate program in Communication Sciences and Disorders welcomes applicants who have completed:

 Each applicant file is evaluated by several members of a graduate admissions committee using a specific program rubric.
 The committee considers all of the following: undergraduate GPA, GPA in CSD courses, GRE scores, writing skills, personal statement, completion of prerequisite coursework, letters of recommendation, clinical preparation/aptitude, experience that enriches preparation for academic and clinical work, and interpersonal and leadership skills.

-To complete your application, go to the CSDCAS website and complete or submit:
+To complete your application, visit to the CSDCAS website and complete or submit:

 - The application for admission